dacbd/blog/content/posts/zero-to-prod-gke/index.md

 }
 ```

+Next our country block.
+Let's block Iran and North Korea.
-Next our country block, example: you might not want to business with sanctioned countries.
+To elaborate the example, you might not want to do business with sanctioned countries.
-Lets block Iran and North Korea.

-An additional consideration for the more paranoid you will want to track blocks which contain your auth header, A bad actor who is normally using a VPN might forget every now and then.
+An additional consideration for the more paranoid is to track blocks that contain your auth header, A bad actor who is normally using a VPN might forget now and then.
 ```hcl
 resource "google_compute_security_policy_rule" "block_country" {
   security_policy = google_compute_security_policy.default.name